Skip to main content

 MULTI_TENANT_ENABLEDEnable multi-tenant mode.
 When false, the platform runs in single-tenant mode.false

-MULTI_TENANT_URLURL of the Tenant Manager service.
+MULTI_TENANT_URLURL of the multi-tenancy service endpoint.
 Required when multi-tenant is enabled.

-MULTI_TENANT_SERVICE_API_KEYAPI key for authenticating with the Tenant Manager.
+MULTI_TENANT_SERVICE_API_KEYAPI key for authenticating with the multi-tenancy service.
 Required when multi-tenant is enabled.

-MULTI_TENANT_CONNECTIONS_CHECK_INTERVAL_SECHow often (seconds) the platform revalidates tenant configurations against the Tenant Manager.
+MULTI_TENANT_CONNECTIONS_CHECK_INTERVAL_SECHow often (seconds) the platform revalidates tenant configurations from the service.

 MULTI_TENANT_CACHE_TTL_SECHow long (seconds) tenant configuration is cached locally before re-fetching.
 Set to 0 to disable caching.120

-Protects against Tenant Manager outages by failing fast when the service is unavailable:
+Protects against multi-tenancy service outages by failing fast when the service is unavailable:

 VariableDescriptionDefault